jeroenpelgrims/oewarmist/README.md

 For some reason my api key doesn't work with the onecall endpoint.
 But the `/weather` endpoint had all the data I needed anyways.

+### Why didn't I implement the 7 day forecast and the 5 day history

+My api key for some reason doesn't want to work for those endpoints either...
+I'm assuming you want to test my knowledge of concurrent requests there.
+For that I'd use `Promise.all` or `Promise.allSettled`.
+The list of next dates I'd calculate by creating a list of the numbers 1 to 5.
+I'd then map over that list and use dayjs's `.add(x, 'day')` method to get the next 5 days. (x = the number that's being mapped over)
+I'd then have an array of the 5 next days, which I'd then map over and make an api call for each of them to get the historical data.
+I'd then have a list of promises which I'd then put into `Promise.all` to execute the calls concurrently.